Whitewashed house in Sparin

 The Kunsthistorisches Museum also includes the Coin Collection, an Armory, and lots more, but you get the picture.
 The museum is worth a good chunk of your day.
 Alternatively, pace yourself and space your visit across a few days.
 It depends on your stamina because plenty of museums await you in Vienna’s Museum Quarter.

-The Museum of Natural History is a marvel, with one of the many highlights being the massive second floor containing several high-ceilinged, ornate rooms chock-a-block with stuffed animals.
+One of the museum’s many highlights being the massive second floor containing several high-ceilinged, ornate rooms stuffed to the ceiling with stuffed animals.

 Fortunately, the other rooms made up for the trauma of the reptile room.
 The Vienna Museum of Natural History gets top marks for taxidermy.